Yungaburra, QLD

 Where is Yungaburra?

-Yungaburra is a suburb of Queensland, Australia.
+Yungaburra is a suburb of Queensland, Australia, in the Tablelands local government area.

 What is the population of Yungaburra?